Workspace ONE UEM Windows Multiuser

 - Multiuser

-Figure 11: Device list view showing User Mode.
+Figure 14: Device list view showing user modes

 If for any reason the assignment is not working even though all prerequisites are in place, initially check the device reassignment logs of the Hub agent.
 Logs can be found here: